 - Operational: Summarize the current infrastructure – premises, plant, and equipment.

-- The Market: summarize your current target market; the estimated potential total $ market size; your estimated market share; your sales, marketing and distribution strategies; your pricing policy; and your competitive analysis with your key competitors to identify your points of difference/advantage.
+- The Market: summarize your current target market; the estimated potential total $ market size; your estimated market share; your niche/market segment; your sales, marketing and distribution strategies; your pricing policy; and your competitive analysis with your key competitors to identify your points of difference/advantage.
 Include market research references.

 - Systems, Processes, Procedures: Summarize what is currently in place across the business.

 - Critical Success Factors: list the fundamentals that you must get right in order to succeed.
-For example – having the ‘right’ product / service; at the ‘right’ time; with the ‘right’ distribution strategy; with the ‘right’ pricing and marketing; with the ‘right’ team and operational infrastructure to deliver; with the ‘right’ supportive systems and processes.
+For example – having the ‘right’ product / service; at the ‘right’ time; with the ‘right’ distribution strategy; with the ‘right’ pricing and sales/marketing; with the ‘right’ team and operational infrastructure to deliver; with the ‘right’ supportive systems and processes; all with sufficient capacity for growth.

 - Key Issues: for each Critical Success Factor, identify the current key issues which need to be addressed.
-To help identify these, consider working through a SWOT exercise with your team on the Strengths, Weaknesses, Opportunities and Threats as they apply to each Critical Success Factor.
+To help identify these, consider working through a SWOT exercise with your team on the Strengths, Weaknesses, Opportunities and Threats across your business model as they apply to each Critical Success Factor.

 - Strategies: now consider and capture the respective strategies that you need to introduce or build upon to tackle these key issues.
 Look for consistency with your stated core values.

-- Action Plans: similarly, document associated Action Plans for these strategies, with clear timeframes, milestones and personnel responsibilities – who is to be involved, lead, etc. Consider using a simple Gantt chart which can be extracted and used separately for regular review and update with the team.
+- Action Plans: similarly, capture associated Action Plans for these strategies, with clear timeframes, milestones and personnel responsibilities – who is to be involved, lead, etc. I recommend an ‘in the cloud’ planning tool that can be used, as a dynamic basis for planning and implementing your growth strategies; allowing for visibility, accountability, and regular review with the team.

 - KPI’s: identify clear and easily measurable performance indicators against the Action Plans, including timeframes for review.